FellSt220132/ITP-KI_Umfrage/ProgressReport/Fellner.md

 GitHub Pages reset

 Somehow the Website only works if i use the "go live" VSCode extension.
 Need to fix that

+## 19/12/2024

+Had to reset Repo because changes were made that would not fit to the task

+Listed here:

++ Multiple JS Frameworks
++ TailwindCSS

+Removed because:

++ Task is to use AI

+Will implement GitHub Pages today